 Applying for a government grant which allows you to seek professional legal advice about employment law and HR makes good business sense.
 This is a great opportunity that shouldn’t be missed.

-Call us today for a no obligation quote about how we can assist with your employment law and HR business continuity planning.
-And don’t forget, applications close on 23 November 2020.
+Call us today for a no obligation quote about how we can assist with your employment law needs.